-Join Doug Winnie for an in-depth discussion in this video What you should know before watching this course, part of Up and Running with Google Glass.
+Join Doug Winnie for an in-depth discussion in this video What you should know before watching this course, part of Learning Google Glass.

 In order to get started working with Glass, there are a few things that you should know before continuing.
 Glass is a lot easier to work with if you're familiar with Android and how to work with Android phones.
 In addition, if you're a Google customer that uses Gmail, Google apps, Google Play.
 And are familiar with how to work with Contacts and other parts of your Google account.
 Working with Glass will be a bit easier.
 In this course, you don't have to actually own a Glass device.
 We'll show you the screens and how you interact with the interface in the course.